maumueller/ann-benchmarks-1/README.md

 * Focus on datasets that fit in RAM.
 Out of core ANN could be the topic of a later comparison.
 * We currently support CPU-based ANN algorithms.
 GPU support is planned as future work.
 * Do proper train/test set of index data and query points.
-* Note that Hamming distance and set similarity was supported in the past.
+* Note that set similarity was supported in the past.
 This might hopefully be added back soon.

 Authors
 =======